← Back to Rankings

 Scope

-The CFAI is an atmosphere index, not a program quality index or a fan satisfaction survey.
-The following factors are intentionally excluded from the scoring model:
+The CFAI is an atmosphere index — not a program quality index, a fan satisfaction survey, or a measure of how good the football is.
+The following factors are intentionally excluded:

 Authority